← Back to home

 Protocol Analysis

-• Black-box testing of devices we lawfully purchased
+• Testing of devices I lawfully purchased

 • Monitoring MIDI communication between device and host

-• Analysing file formats from user-created content
+• Analysing file formats from publicly available specifications

 • Studying publicly available technical specifications (MIDI 1.0, RIFF/WAV)